 Under this exemption, no stamp tax will apply to documents in connection with the facility, security, extension or repayment, provided that the loan is facilitated by a bank, a foreign lending institution or an international institution.
 Any loans facilitated by another person or an entity will still be subject to stamp tax at the above rate over the higher amount mentioned in the relevant document.

-In addition, the amount of stamp tax that can be accrued per document is capped at TRY3,534,679.90 for 2021.
+The amount of stamp tax that can be accrued per document is capped at TRY4,814,234 for 2022.

 8.2 Withholding Tax/Qualifying Lender Concepts